eecs484db/eecs484db.github.io/wn23/p1-fakebook-db/tools.md

 # Tools

 This document houses the tools necessary to succeed in EECS 484.
-You will explore most of these in Project 1 (before starting [Part 2](p1-fakebook-db/#part-2-creating-the-data-tables)), and you can refer back to this document as a refresher for Projects 2 and 3.
+You will explore most of these in Project 1 (before starting [Part 2](p1-fakebook-db#part-2-creating-the-data-tables)), and you can refer back to this document as a refresher for Projects 2 and 3.

 # CAEN

 To connect to CAEN remotely and to use SQL\*Plus, you will need to

--   sync your files between your local machine (to submit to the Autograder) and a CAEN machine (for SQL\*PLUS testing), and
+-   sync your files between your local machine (to submit to the Autograder) and a CAEN machine (for SQL\*Plus testing), and
 -   ssh into a CAEN Linux machine to run your files

 Many of you have visited the tutorial at [EECS 280 Setup Tutorial][eecs-280-setup].
 You are free to use any setup that has worked in the past for you, but **remember that running your scripts on CAEN will produce more helpful error descriptions than the ones provided by the Autograder.** We’ve summarized the most common options below.